tasmota/docs/docs/Bluetooth_MI32.md

 - 202 - add and/or set scan response data, according to the BLE standard which is equally  to the advertisement data.
 Should be used sparsely.
 - 211 - add and/or set characteristic with value of bytes buffer.
 For simplicity a `Client Characteristic Configuration Descriptor` (aka 0x2902) will be added on construction of every characteristic and read, write, notification and indication is enabled.
-You can select write with or without response withe the optional boolean of  `BLE.set_chr(string, bool)`, which defaults to "write with no response".
-The function call will always trigger a *callback*.
+`BLE.run(211,response[,arg1])` creates or updates a characteristic. `response` selects write-with-response versus write-without-response and, when updating the value, indication versus notification.
+The optional `arg1` overrides the characteristic property bitmask when the characteristic is first created.
+The call always triggers a *callback*.
 As every *characteristic* belongs to a *service*, `BLE.set_svc(string)` must have been called before.

 ####Response op codes (triggered when a client interacts with the server):